Last updated on November 4th, 2023 at 06:10 pm

-Let me now take you around the Sinna Dorai bungalow….
+Let me now take you around the Sinna Dorai bungalow…

-We go around and zero in on the room with best views in the bungalow.
+We go around and zero in on the room with the best views in the bungalow.
 We are the only ones in the bungalow for the next two days!!
-We ask her what does ” Sinnadorai’s bungalow” means.
+We ask her what ” Sinnadorai’s bungalow” means.
 She says Managers in British days were called “Periya Dorai” or “Bada Saheb” and Assistant Managers were called “Sinna Dorai” or “Chota Saheb”!!
-So this bungalow belonged to a Assistant Manager of the estate and hence the name “Sinna Dorai’s Bungalow”!
+So this bungalow belonged to an Assistant Manager of the estate hence the name “Sinna Dorai’s Bungalow”!

-We rest for some time and get ready for evening tea and hike in the estate.
-Murugan ask our preference – coffee or tea.
+We rest for some time and get ready for evening tea and a hike in the estate.
+Murugan asks our preference – coffee or tea.
 It has to be tea, naturally.
 The tea comes in a typical planter style in a kettle and bone china cups and saucers.
-It is a premixed tea and possibly one of the best tea we have ever had – Poorna is a bit of connoisseur of tea and coffee.
+It is a premixed tea and possibly one of the best tea we have ever had – Poorna is a bit of a connoisseur of tea and coffee.
 After a cuppa, we ask Murugan to get another and after getting satiated, we follow Murugan.

 It is an easy hike of three KMs which takes us to the edge of the state.
 At the edge of the estate starts the shola forest extending for miles.
-Murugan says that if we are lucky we can sight Elephants, Guar and leopard.
+Murugan says that if we are lucky we can see Elephants, Guar and leopard.
 We are all excited as we follow him.
-We spot many birds and suddenly Murugan stops and ask us to look at a distance.
+We spot many birds and suddenly Murugan stops and asks us to look at a distance.
 Lo and behold!!
 A herd of Indian Gaur in the middle of the garden!!
 Brinda gets busy to click and I focus my binos on them.
 There must at least be 20 of them.
 Within minutes all of them vanish into the jungle….not before we capture them in the camera.

 We come to a Y junction of two dirt tracks and Murugan again gestures us to look left.
 A lone Guar is walking up and away from us!!
 He does not turn back and we are desperate to capture the face.
-For a few seconds he turns back and possibly looks at us and he is captured in the camera!!.
+For a few seconds, he turns back and possibly looks at us and he is captured in the camera!!.

-The sky is overcast and it is getting darker and we also experience few drops of rain.
+The sky is overcast and it is getting darker we also experience a few drops of rain.
 The scenes of clouds hugging the mountains are a memorable sight.
 In between the sun is playing hide and seek.
 We walk back hoping that we don’t get drenched in the rain.
-We are more worried about camera.
+We are more worried about the camera.
 As we reach the bungalow, we experience the first rain of the season.
 It is not heavy but enough to drench the parched lands.
 The smell of soaked earth by first rains is something to cherish for.
 That too in a place which is devoid of pollution.

 Rains make the evening very pleasant.
-It is a perfect setting for a lovely evening – Cool breeze from the mountain, fresh earthy smell, quietude all around but for odd sound of Cicada and flickering lights at a distance in the valley.
+It is a perfect setting for a lovely evening – Cool breeze from the mountain, fresh earthy smell, quietude all around but for the odd sound of Cicada and flickering lights at a distance in the valley.

 We drive around quite a bit but are not so lucky.
 We don’t spot any elephants or leopards.
 As we turn and start driving back, Brinda ask me to stop and ask me to go back a little.
 She has spotted something.
 I stop and we all get down and Murugan flashes his powerful torch.
 We see glowing eyes in the darkness at a distance but fail to capture in the camera.
 It is a herd of Indian Gaur again!!
-We return to bungalow around midnight and Murugan takes us to a tree near bungalow and opens his torch to show the birds!!
+We return to the bungalow around midnight and Murugan takes us to a tree near the bungalow and opens his torch to show the birds!!

-A nice drive, great sights and beautiful bungalow………we go to bed cherishing these memories only to wake up to explore more the next day!
+A nice drive, great sights and a beautiful bungalow………we go to bed cherishing these memories only to wake up to explore more the next day!

 Did you like this post?
 Did you find it interesting?
-If yes, please share it with your friends by clicking the buttons on the side bar.
+If yes, please share it with your friends by clicking the buttons on the sidebar.
 Our endeavour is to share experiences.
 Thanks for your help.